BDeshiDev/ZBufferDebugger/README.md

 # ZBufferDebugger
 load and visualize for cse 410 offline becausing debugging that thing in text is hell.
 #Usage:
+Hover over a pixel to see z buffer values.
+WASD to pan camera, zoom via scroll wheel.
+The buttons are self-explanatory.
+#Req:
 1. print all zbuffer and framebuffer values to z_buffer_all.txt f_buffer_all.txt
 2. Files must be in same folder as zBuff.exe
 3. run zBuff.exe